 The holidays are officially over at our house, so it's time to get our hands dirty with the Real Food Done Frugally budget.
 Since my post last week, I've gotten plenty of great tips.

-Some of my favorite ideas from readers for sticking to a budget:
+My favorite ideas from readers for sticking to a budget

 Steph says she's “making a lot more soups.”
 I usually do one per week, but I bet I can save a bunch on lunches out if I make an extra soup each week.